ruby-conferences/rc-org-site/README.md

 If you have news, please follow the coventions you see in the `source/news/posts` folder including filename and title.
-No biggie if you're not sure - I'll be glad to tweak anything that looks weird, I'm a little picky anyway. :)
+No biggie if you're not sure - this can be tweaked easily enough.

 ## License